HackYourFuture/debugging/Week1/LECTURE.md

 question everything.
 Our code is wrong and we can't trust it anymore.
 Be suspicious while debugging, it helps you get into the right mindset.

-Debugging always starts by reading either some error message or look at something you didn't expect.
+Debugging always starts by reading either some failure message or look at something you didn't expect.
 Now, what a lot of people do is throw their hands in the air and say: "aahhhh, it's not working!".
 Don't do that.
 Something is not working, you don't know what, but you're gonna find out.
 Most likely most of